Part I: Exam Strategies

 TG: Is that something where you’re talking to yourself asking those questions?

 EP: Yes, absolutely.

-TG: But do you see anything internally that helps you calibrate?
+TG: Do you see anything internally that helps you calibrate?
 That’s the big question.
 If you think about acidity, for instance, is there anything you see that helps you point right to it and say, “that’s medium-plus acid.”

 EP: If anything, I’m thinking about my mouth.

-TG: So in thinking about your mouth, what do you see?
+TG: In thinking about your mouth, what do you see?

 EP: My tongue and cheeks (laughs).
 I picture my mouth and think about what is being engaged.

-TG: If I were you, in doing that what would I see?
+TG: If I were you, what would I see?